awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with.md

 AWS published packages are already packaged and ready for deployment\.
 To deploy an AWS\-published package to managed instances, see [Install or update packages](distributor-working-with-packages-deploy.md)\.

+You can share Distributor packages between AWS accounts\.
+When using a package shared from another account in AWS CLI commands use the package Amazon Resource Name \(ARN\) instead of the package name\.

 **Topics**
 + [View packages](distributor-view-packages.md)
 + [Create a package](distributor-working-with-packages-create.md)